lightvector/KataGo/cpp/README.md

   * `gtp.cpp` - Main GTP engine.
   * `analysis.cpp` - JSON-based analysis engine that can use large batch sizes to analyze positions in parallel.
   * `benchmark.cpp` - Performance benchmarking.
+  * `contribute.cpp` - Command for volunteers to contribute distributed self-play games for training.
   * `selfplay.cpp` - Selfplay data generation engine.
   * `gatekeeper.cpp` - Gating engine to filter neural nets for selfplay data generation.
   * `match.cpp` - Match engine for testing different parameters that can use huge batch sizes to efficiently play games in parallel.